Paddington (Qld)

 Paddington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 26 such projects that could impact the area.
-Notable projects include the Milton Development (305 units), Kings Row Redevelopment, The Governess, 49 Reading Street, and Coles Local Bardon.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 26 projects that could affect the area.
+Notable projects include Milton Development (305 units), Kings Row Redevelopment, The Governess, 49 Reading Street, and Coles Local Bardon.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.